gitkraken/gitkraken-client-docs/gitkraken-client/windows-subsystem-for-linux.md

 WSLg is automatically included as part of the update and initial WSL setup, so you are ready to install GitKraken Client.
 ***
-## Download and Install GitKraken Client
+## Download and Install GitKraken Client on WSL 2

 To install GitKraken within WSL, please follow our instructions for <a href="https://help.gitkraken.com/gitkraken-client/how-to-install/#linux-deb-rpm-and-tar-gz-files" target="_blank">installing GitKraken Client on Linux</a> and remember to open your Linux terminal from Windows as administrator.